-Beacon Heights is a short one-mile roundtrip hike at Milepost 305.2 on the Blue Ridge Parkway in North Carolina with a big pay-off with spectacular views from several rock platforms to explore safely.
-It's a best kept secret for sure since most Parkway visitors do not know about it.
+Beacon Heights is a short one-mile round-trip hike at Milepost 305.2 on the Blue Ridge Parkway offering a big pay-off with spectacular views from several rock platforms that you can explore safely.
+It's a best-kept secret for sure since most Parkway visitors do not know about it.

 Near the summit, the trail splits again.
 To the right, the trail leads you to the south-facing rock face with plenty of room to sit on the smooth rock face and enjoy the beautiful views of multiple mountain ranges.
 To the left, the trail climbs a bit to another rock dome with great views of Grandfather Mountain to the west and more peaks to the north and east.
 Elevation at the top is around 4,340 feet.
 What a great spot for a picnic!